MegaSquirt works with many popular 3rd party dash devices & loggers

 Shadow Dash (Android)

 The latest smartphone program from Phil Tobin at EFI Analytics.
 As the name implies, this permits using a phone or tablet as a dash display.
 This one has a TunerStudio-style dash display, data logging, and can also load and save tunes, so you can carry around tunes for different fuels or different setups in your phone without using a laptop.
-Connecting to MegaSquirt requires a BlueTooth adapter.
+Connects over USB or Bluetooth.

 Shadow Logger (Android)